theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/alteryx/settings-alteryx-plugin.md

 ![alteryx-extraction-selection](/img/content/alteryx-extraction-selection.png){:class="img-responsive"}

-##Parameters##
+## Parameters
+When selecting the **Parameters** tab, the tool will load the available parameters for the specified extraction.

 **Override custom Parameters with static values**

-When selecting the **Parameters** tab, the tool will load the available parameters for the specified extraction.
-In this case we have an extraction of SAP customers, where the city parameter will be overwritten with a static value.
-Those can be edited by checking the **Override** field and entering a new **value**.
+In this case we have an extraction of SAP customers, where the city parameter in the **custom defined parameters** tab will be overwritten with a static value.
+This is done by checking the **Override** field and entering a new **value**.

 ![alteryx-custom-parameters](/img/content/alteryx-custom-parameters.PNG){:class="img-responsive"}